kgsws/kgdoom/manual/readme.md

   - This is used to add texture scroll effect to lines.

 ### Lua scripts
 Lua scirpts are stored in WADs.
 There is only one recognized lump name: GAMELUA.
-You can have as many GAMELUA lumps in multiple wads.
+You can have multiple GAMELUA lumps in multiple wads.
 Lua scripts are loaded from first wad to last and from first lump to last one.
 This should allow for overrides (game mods).
 First line in each GAMELUA can specify internal script name.
 Example: `---test.lua`.
 Every time Lua has to report error, it will use `test.lua` as a script name.
 ##### Stages
 There are two stages.
 Loading stage and map stage.
 Every stage has its own set of global functions.
 ###### Loading stage
 This is stage when all GAMELUA scripts are loaded and executed.
 At this point you should create all mobjtypes, register player class, weapons and keys.
 You can not do these later.
-Contents of GAMELUA ouside of any functions is executed at this stage.
+Content of GAMELUA ouside of any functions is executed at this stage.
 ###### Map stage
 This is stage when level is already loaded and everything in map is spawned.
 Only callbacks and action functions are called.